Rafapp/Prim/readme.md

 # Prim
-A Maya tool to browse a user-defined, shareable 3D primitive library.
-Created with PyQT and QTDesigner.
+A Maya plug-in to curate and share your own 3D primitive library.